 There are clever scams.
 There are very ordinary scams.
 And there are some dumb scams.
 All of them suck in stupid people and the scammers make a lot of money.
 But the guy who devised the following scam would win awards for the most preposterously ridiculous scam email of them all.
 Read this and try not to choke yourself to death laughing at it.

-This really is one insane scam, but the worst thing about it is that there will be people who will actually believe this pile of steaming bullshit and send money to the scammers.
+These really are insane scams, but the worst thing about it is that there will be people who will actually believe them and send money to the scammers or reveal their confidential email passwords to them.
 There is no limit to the stupidity and greed of some people and that is why Australians alone lose over $1 BILLION annually to scammers.
 That is how many gullible fools we have in our nation.

 With the massive use of Facebook, Twitter, Instagram and many other social media websites, scammers have found lucrative ways to fleece people by blackmailing them.
 These scammers pretend to be good looking young women and getting lonely men and even boys to become romantically besotted with them.
 They trick these men and boys to send intimate photos or videos of themselves or perform sexual acts upon themselves via video messenger services such as Skype, where the scammers record these acts.

 Once the scammers have this compromising and very embarrassing material, they throw away all pretence and start demanding money from the targets.
 In many cases, the targets pay up, but the problem with blackmailers is that once they get their hooks into a person, they seldom stop and the demands for money keep coming until the target either runs out of money completely and cannot get more, or he commits suicide.
 Here is one such story.